Italian-American recipes, & more.

 About Bethany

-Nice to meet you!
-I’m Bethany Kramer, recipe creator, food stylist, and photographer behind A Simple Palate.
-I started this blog in 2014 with a bold vision to share my love of good food with others.
-Fast forward 10 years, 200+ recipes, and a new cooking show on Youtube that my husband Drew and I create together, it’s been quite a journey and I’m loving every minute.
+Nice to meet you.
+I’m Bethany Kramer, the recipe creator, food stylist, and photographer behind A Simple Palate.
+I started this blog in 2014 with a vision to share my love of good food with others.
+Fast-forward 10 years, 200+ recipes, and a cooking show on YouTube that my husband Drew and I created together— I’m having the most fun I’ve ever had on this journey.

 How it started